 How does Sweetser’s residential treatment approach promote family engagement and inclusion in Maine?

-Located on 900 acres of farmland in Saco, Maine, Sweetser’s residential treatment program offers extensive treatment, education, and recreation services amid a quiet, natural setting.
-Sweetser’s roots in residential care for children date back to the opening of the state’s first orphanage in 1828 in Saco, which is just south of Portland.
+Located on 260 acres of farmland in Saco, Maine, Sweetser’s residential treatment program offers extensive treatment, education, and recreation services amid a quiet, natural setting.
+Sweetser’s roots in residential care for children date back to the opening of the state’s first orphanage in 1828 in Portland, which is just north of Saco.
 Over the years, Sweetser’s commitment to behavioral health evolved into a system of care that includes family-focused and community-integrated services for children with severe emotional or behavior problems, or learning disabilities.
-Today, Sweetser provides a network of mental health, recovery, and education services for children, families, and adults throughout the state of Maine.1
+Today, Sweetser provides a network of mental health, recovery, developmental, and education services for children, families, and adults throughout the state of Maine.1

 Sweetser’s residential treatment program always has sought to provide a short-term, focused therapeutic intervention and to reunify children who have been removed from their families as soon as possible.
 Sweetser’s Saco campus serves about 40 children between the ages of 8 and 18, with about two-thirds of the residents being male.